 Here's the same building seen from the Bund.
-It's home of the Roosevelt China Investments Corporation.
+It's the home of the Roosevelt China Investments Corporation.
 Go back a bit and it was the Foreign Trade Building; farther still, it housed Jardine Matheson, a company founded on the export of opium to China.
 The DNB quotes Jardine writing in 1830 that opium is "the safest and most gentlemanlike speculation I am aware of."

-You're not impressed by the China Mutual Life Assurance Building from 1910?
+You're not impressed by the China Mutual Life Assurance Building, from 1910?
 Step inside.